4WD MODIFICATIONS - GENERAL MODS

 No automatic GCM increase

-Most people assume that after a GVM increase the vehicle’s trailer towing rating remains the same, but that’s not the case as of June 1, 2018.
+Most people assume that after a GVM increase the vehicle’s trailer towing rating remains the same, but that’s not the case since June 1, 2018.

 Before that date some GVM modifiers plated the vehicle with an increase in its GCM (Gross Combination Mass, or the weight on all the vehicle and trailer tyres when loaded with people, fuel and freight, and coupled together).